GlareDB/glaredb.github.io/introduction/installation/sign-up-for-cloud.md

 # Sign Up for GlareDB Cloud

 [GlareDB Cloud] is a fully-managed offering of GlareDB that scales with your workloads and teams.
-It is free, and easy to get started.
+It is free to get started, and signing up is quick!

 ![Sign-in]